 12.1 If concerns about a student have not been resolved by the actions in Stage 2 of these procedures, or a student’s behaviour raises serious immediate and concerns that they pose a risk to themselves or to others, then the member of staff identifying the concerns should inform the Director of Student and Academic Services immediately.

-12.2 The Director of Student and Academic Services, in conjunction with other appropriate staff this will include an alternative member of the School Management Team, staff from residential accommodation, the Students’ Union and Student Enabling Centre.
+12.2 The Director of Student and Academic Services, in conjunction with other appropriate staff this will include an alternative member of the School Management Team, staff from residential accommodation, the Students’ Union and AccessAbility Service.
 A risk assessment will be conducted to identify the level of risk to the student and /or to others and determine whether continued study may put the student and/or others at an unacceptable risk or further exacerbate the student’s condition.
 The panel will also consider whether the student’s health or behaviours demonstrate an inability to meet the learning outcomes of the award.
 All available evidence will be included as part of the risk assessment.

 The risk assessment will normally result in one of two possible outcomes:

 a) The level of risk to the student and/or others is within acceptable levels and Stage 2 of these procedures should (continue to) be followed.